gdg-hudson-valley/android-guide/activity_lifecycle_and_data/README.md

 Read more about this on Android Developers "[Recreating an Activity](http://developer.android.com/images/training/basics/basic-lifecycle-savestate.png)".

+#### SQLite & Databases
+Android has many options for data storage including *SharedPreferences* (ideal for simple key-value pairs), Files (idea for static, large data that is ideally read in sequence), and *SQL databases* (ideal for structured data that needs to be queried or indexed by different criteria).

+Learn more about these on [Android Developers: Saving Data](http://developer.android.com/training/basics/data-storage/index.html)

 #### Stetho inspection tool for databases
 [Stetho](https://github.com/facebook/stetho) is an open source tool to inspect databases on connected mobile devices via the Chrome Developer Tools.
 Add

 ### **Issues (Q&A)**